The Littlest Duck

 The female Bufflehead (Bucephala albeola) is distinguished by a small white cheek patch.

-During the winter Buffleheads are distributed along the Pacific and Atlantic coasts and throughout most of the United States into Mexico.
+During the winter, Buffleheads occur along the Pacific and Atlantic coasts and throughout most of the United States into Mexico.
 The summer breeding range extends from B.C. east to Ontario and north to Alaska.
 Unused Northern Flicker holes are the favorite nesting cavities.
 The females lay from 4 to 17 eggs and incubate and raise the ducklings on her own.
 Interior lakes and ponds are used for rearing the young until the cold weather forces them south.

 In the early 20th century Bufflehead populations were significantly reduced by extensive hunting.
 However, their populations have rebounded nicely since 1955.